aranya-project/aranya/examples/c/README.md

 # C Application Example

 This example C application shows how to use the `aranya-client-capi` C API.
+Using the `run.bash` script, it starts the daemons and clients and then runs through a scenario involving five devices.
+For more details behind the actions performed in this example, see the [walkthrough](../../docs/walkthrough.md).

 `example.c` is the example C application.